cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 </code-block>
 </code-group>

-Our selector is now future-proof.
-For more info on writing good selectors, see our guide
-[Selector Best Practices](/guides/references/best-practices#Selecting-Elements).
+The test will still pass as expected, and our selector is now future-proof.
+For more info on writing good selectors, see our guide [Selector Best Practices](/guides/references/best-practices#Selecting-Elements).

 ### Passing Props to Components